mrichards01/ProjectsSite/_posts/2019-03-10-java_memory_model.md

 ## Garbage Collection Strategies

-Each GC strategy at the JVM 's disposal have their own advantages/disadvantages.
+Each GC strategy at the JVM's disposal have their own advantages/disadvantages.
 A classic but fundamental strategy that you should know of is the Mark and Sweep method.
 This particular algorithm or strategy will keep track of all of the running GC roots in the program.
 When the Garbage collector runs it will traverse these roots and 'mark' any objects that are still in use.
 The 'sweeping' part of the algorithm then takes place and objects not marked are left to be re-allocated for future use.
 After this there is a final step to compact the memory to ensure memory remains de-fragmented and for contiguous blocks to be re-used.
 Some other GC strategies include the following:
 <ul>
 <li><b>Reference Counting</b> - Store a count of the number of references to each object, when the count is zero then free the object from memory.
 This can be difficult to determine for circular dependencies. </li>
 <li><b>Copying</b> - Similar to the Mark and Sweep method but the sweep stage will move across objects in use to a different partition and then compact memory. </li>